getsops/sops/README.rst

 Conversely, you can opt in to only encrypt some values in a YAML or JSON file, by adding a chosen suffix to those keys and passing it to the `--encrypted-suffix` option.

+You can also specify these options in the `.sops.yaml` config file.

-These two options `--unencrypted-suffix` and `--encrypted-suffix` cannot both be used in the same file.
+Note: these two options `--unencrypted-suffix` and `--encrypted-suffix` are mutually exclusive and cannot both be used in the same file.

 Encryption Protocol
 -------------------